pzivich/Delicatessen/docs/Reference/Estimating Equations.rst

 Estimating Equations
 =====================
 To ease use, ``delicatessen`` comes with a variety of built-in estimating equations, covering a variety of common use cases.
-Below is reference documentation for currently supported estimating equations.
+Below is reference documentation for the currently supported estimating equations.
+Please contact the development team if there are estimating equations you would like to see added.

 Basic